laravel/docs/eloquent-mutators.md

 If a custom format is applied to the `date` or `datetime` cast, such as `datetime:Y-m-d H:i:s`, the inner timezone of the Carbon instance will be used during date serialization.
 Typically, this will be the timezone specified in your application's `timezone` configuration option.

+<a name="encrypted-casting"></a>
+### Encrypted Casting

+The `encrypted` cast will encrypt a model's attribute value using Laravel's built-in [encryption](/docs/{{version}}/encryption) features.
+In addition, the `encrypted:array`, `encrypted:collection`, and `encrypted:object` casts work like their unencrypted counterparts; however, as you might expect, the underlying value is encrypted when stored in your database.

+As the final length of the encrypted text is not predictable and is longer than its plain text counterpart, make sure the associated database column is of `TEXT` type or larger.
+In addition, since the values are encrypted in the database, you will not be able to query or search encrypted attribute values.

 <a name="query-time-casting"></a>
 ### Query Time Casting